daichong98/CellNura/README.md

 # CellNura
- A Nucleus Representation-Aware Deep  Learning Model for Cell Classification  in Histopathological Images
+ A nucleus morphology-aware deep learning for cell classification in histopathology
 ## Introduction

 **CellNura** is a comprehensive deep learning pipeline designed for precise segmentation and classification of nuclei in pathology images.
 It leverages a multi-feature fusion strategy, combining: